2ndliferich/Crown-Falls-fountain-controller/README.md

-Here’s a cleaned, repo-ready **README.md** that matches your code and tutorial.

----

 # Crown Falls Fountain (Horizon Worlds)

 A lightweight controller that animates two water streams and (optionally) plays a looped waterfall SFX.